Sami-hassan7/Final-Assignment-Programming-1/README.md

 ### File configuration
-Two datasets were used for this project which i got from online open data sources and the links of these are stored at the end of the main file named final_assignment.ipnyb as a markdown text and there location was given in a configuration file named config.yaml.
+Two datasets were used for this project which i got from online open data sources and the links of these are stored at the end of the main file named Final_Assignment_2022.ipynb as a markdown text and there location was given in a configuration file named config.yaml.
 In this file, its needed to set the path location of the files inside the data folder in the repository.

 ### Run the file
 For running this dashboard, in your platform run all the cells in Final_Assignment_2022.ipynb file.
-Also for the data, i have put those inside Data folder in the repository.
-As the data's are bit coplicated so i had to upload it to Data folder.
-I have downloaded the data from cbs website and i downloaded with my favourable columns as the data set was too big.
+Also for the data which are bit coplicated becuase I have downloaded the data from cbs website and i downloaded with my favourable columns as the data set was too big.
+Links for the data are given at the end of the main file.

 ### Licence
 Used the licence MIT License when creating the repository.
 Check the file LICENCE file for more information.